Building a rich text editor for UIKit, AppKit and SwiftUI

 }

-For the coordinator to actually do anything, we need to implement a few delegate functions.
+For the coordinator to actually do anything, we must implement a few delegate functions.
 Before we do, let’s first add a way to sync the text binding with the text view:

 private extension RichTextEditorCoordinator {